YosefKahlon/Algorithms-in-artificial-intelligence/README.md

 # Input File Format
 The input file should follow a specific format.
 It consists of:

-* The first line: The path to an XML file containing the Bayesian network structure.
+* The first line: The name of the XML file that represents the Bayesian network.
-* Subsequent lines: Queries to be answered by the Bayesian network.
+* Subsequent lines: Queries to be answered by the Bayesian network and the number of algorithms to be used for inference on the given query .

 Example input.txt file:

 <div dir='ltr'>

-    Copy code
-    network.xml
-    P(B|A=true)
-    P(C|B=true)
+    big_net.xml
+    P(D1=T|A1=T,A2=F,A3=T,C1=T,C2=v1),2
 </div>

 # Code Structure